Hyde War Memorial Trust

 Born:1893, Broughton, Salford

-Parents:Harriet Anderson and James Anderson of 31 William Street, Gorton, Manchester, Lancashire
+31 William Street, Gorton, Manchester, Lancashire

-Marital status:Married to Daisy Anderson (née Messenger) of 9 Stockport Road, Hyde, Cheshire
+Marital status:Married to Daisy Anderson (née Messenger)

 Occupation:Carter

-Remembered:Peronne Road Cemetery, Maricourt, Somme, France, IV.
-H. 26
+Remembered:Peronne Road Cemetery, Somme, France,

 Link to Hyde:Lived in Hyde